5.5.1 Pressures on wild fish stocks and threats to marine ecosystems

 The last 50 years have seen dramatic reductions in wild fish stocks, due mainly to over-fishing and destructive fishing techniques by humans.
 Around 85% of fisheries are now fully exploited or overfished.

-The MRAG report identifies the following key threats to wild fish stocks caused by fishery-linked activities:
+The Marine Resources Assessment Group report identifies the following key threats to wild fish stocks caused by fishery-linked activities:

 - Overcapacity – taking a larger number of fish out of the environment than can be replenished naturally, leading to decreasing populations.

 - Perverse subsidies – made to those in the fishing industry for such purposes as vessel construction or to offset fuel tax; this lowers the real cost of fishing, meaning that fishing activities can extend beyond the point at which they become unprofitable.

 - Poor governance – leading to little or no local sustainable management of fisheries (in contrast, good governance may involve implementing protected areas where fishing is restricted or forbidden, in order to allow fish stock recovery).

 - A lack of data – on, for example, the state of wild fish stocks, the state of the wider environment, or concerning the operation of fisheries.
 Such data provides the basis for understanding how sustainable management might be put into place and of measuring progress towards or away from key goals.

 - By-catch and discards – which can lead to damaging reductions in populations both of species that are deliberately caught (for example not returning live caught fish that are too small to sell) and of species caught incidentally and unintentionally (for example when nets and other fishing equipment are not able to distinguish between target and non-target fish).

 (For more on the proposed solutions to these problems, see the MRAG report).

 Trawling causes direct damage to ecosystems (especially coral reefs) irrespectively of the amount of fish caught.